COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 While Austria has announced a plan to fine the unvaccinated €600 ($684) every three months, there seems to be no clear political will for drastic penalties in Germany right now.

-Unlike some other countries, Germany does not have a register of everyone who is vaccinated.
-In this country that emphasizes data protection how to systematically identify and penalize the unvaccinated would pose a challenge.
+Unlike other nations, Germany does not have a register of everyone who is vaccinated.
+In this country that emphasizes data protection, how to systematically identify and penalize the unvaccinated would pose a challenge.

 With no proposal for a vaccine mandate in front of the Bundestag, there is still no timeline for its introduction.
 And considering Germany's reputation for drawn-out bureaucratic procedures, it seems unlikely that there could be a universal vaccine mandate in the country before autumn 2022.